 We are in the process of investigating the best airfare for both international travel and in-India air-travel.
 Upon securing the best rates, we will contact those who have registered to book air flights accordingly.

 You must have travel insurance!
 If you think you can’t afford it, just think of the financial consequences if you don’t have any and something goes wrong.
-Make sure your insurance coverage is as comprehensive as possible.
+Make sure your insurance covers health care, theft of property, lost luggage, travel delays.
+Over many years of travel in India and the surrounding area, I have used every one of those coverages at one time or another.
 We are traveling in safe places, not doing dangerous things, but you will want to know that if anything were to happen, you would be covered.
 Then you can travel with your mind at ease, and so can we.